Museum Lazaro Galdiano, Madrid

-The collection belonged to Jose Lazaro Galdiano, who was a writer, editor and financer.
-He lived from 1862 – 1947, and in this time built up an extensive art collection.
+The collection inside the museum belonged to Jose Lazaro Galdiano, who was a writer, editor and financier.
+He lived from 1862 - 1947, and in this time built up an extensive art collection.
 The museum was actually, at one time, his home.
 It is extremely grand, and stands 3 floors high.
 As well as looking at the paintings, I recommend you take a good look at the ceilings, as they are painted with beautiful murals.

 There are 3 floors, each jam packed with silverware, jewellery, ceramics, furniture and even ivory trinkets.
 El Greco’s works are here, as too are paintings by Gainsborough and Reynolds.
 You can see little known works of Goya, alongside the English painters, Constable and Turner, and 17th century works by Spanish artists like Velázquez, Ribera and Murillo.

-On the following festival days the museum is closed: January 1st, Easter Thursday and Friday, May 2nd and 3rd, November 1st, December 6th and 25th.
+On the following festival days the museum is closed: 01 January, 06 January, Easter Thursday and Friday, 25 July, 15 August, 01 November, 06 December, 24 December and 25 December

 You’ll find the obligatory museum shop of course, which mainly features copies of the art magazine ‘Goya’.